boblund/jslogprog/Readme.md

 ## `Object`
 The `Object` prototype is extended with `unify`, `rewrite` and `toAnswerString` methods to integrate these types with JSLogProg.

-`let binding = <instance of Object>.unify(term)` Unifies if `term` is an object with the same keys and properties of `term` unify with this object.
+`let binding = <instance of Object>.unify(term)` Unifies if `term` is an object with the same keys, and properties of `term` unify with the properties of this object.
 Otherwise throws a 'unification failed' error.

 `let val = [<instance of Object>.rewrite()` returns a new object where each property in this object is rewrittem.